rolling-scopes-school/tasks/tasks/connections/milestone_5.logout.md

   with `DELETE` method: **10 points**
 - user is redirected to Sign-In page after successful logout process: **10 points**
 - all data in `cookies`, `localStorage` is deleted: **10 points**
-- error messages are displayed if http-request fails: **10 points**
+- toast messages with appropriate text are displayed if http-request fails or succeed: **10 points**